 - Create 1-3 levels of a dungeon.
 Choose a distinctive theme and/or key feature for each level.
 Map it, noting transition points to lower levels.
 Plan where key monsters and treasures will be found.

 - Detail a sizable, nearby town.
 "Here your players will find lodging, buy equipment, hire mercenaries, seek magical and clerical aid, drink, gamble, and wench."
 Add strange towers, a thieve's quarter, temples to horrible deities, etc. for flavor.

 - Build the larger cosmos (concurrent with play).
 Gygax says this step will likely come after play begins.
 "Most referees work on their campaigns continuously:" adding, changing, and expanding.

-The PocketMod is designed around one week per step – no more, no less!
+I created a PocketMod [Edit: no longer available] to carry around in my journal as I attempted to work through a setting using Gary's espoused method.
+The PocketMod is designed around one week per step.
 My friend JJ [Beyond the Gates of Cygnus] and I are currently trying it out, so I'll be posting the results here as we go.
 Stay tuned.